-The True Single Sign-on (True SSO) feature grants users access to a Linux virtual desktop or a published desktop or application after they first log in to VMware Workspace ONE.
+The True Single Sign-on (True SSO) feature grants users access to a Linux remote desktop after they first log in to VMware Workspace ONE.
 Users can log in to VMware Workspace ONE using a smart card or RSA SecurID or RADIUS authentication, and then access remote Linux resources without entering their Active Directory credentials.

 Overview of True SSO